 Magicycle Cruiser Line

 Magicycle’s Cruiser line is one of the most popular products in the catalog.
 It’s available in step-thru and step-over varieties, all of which are marketed as all-terrain.
-Without a doubt, the fat 26” x 4” Kendra tires are primarily responsible for the said characteristic, although, the models as a whole are only ideal for light off-roading.
+Undoubtedly, the fat 26” x 4” Kendra tires are primarily responsible for the said characteristic, although the models are only ideal for light off-roading.

-It’s a solid component, especially as it has an above-average grip, is puncture-resistant, and helps to stabilize the overall ride, regardless of what roads you drive the Cruiser through.
+It’s a solid component, especially as it has an above-average grip, is puncture-resistant, and helps stabilize the overall ride, regardless of the roads you drive the Cruiser through.

 You can also find and enjoy most of Magicycle’s head-turning specs in this particular line.
-The 750W motor offers up to exactly 86 Nm of torque, which a lot of high-end offerings out there can barely achieve.
-It is quite the performer even if facing extra tricky uphill climbs.
+The 750W motor offers up to 86 Nm of torque, which many high-end offerings can barely achieve.
+It is quite the performer, even if facing extra tricky uphill climbs.

-It goes without saying that this e-bike should be high up on your list if you prefer to ride with full motor assist frequently.
+This e-bike should be high on your list if you prefer to ride with full motor assist frequently.